michaelairola/michaelairola.github.io/_posts/2020-12-08-covid-death-analysis.md

   }
 }
 ```
 Wow, this makes a little more sense!
 Elderly populations are still losing a considerable amount of years of life, however it appears that the largest loss of life-years is occurring to people in the age range of 60-69 years olds.
-That is smack-dab in the middle of the Baby Boom era!
-No wonder politicians are pandering so extremely for safety precautions from COVID-19, a large portion of their demographic is losing more life-years than any other group.
+That is smack-dab in the middle of the Baby Boom era.
+No wonder politicians are pandering so extremely for safety precautions from COVID-19.
+A large portion of their demographic is losing more life-years than any other group.

 Are there any other ways to categorize the impact COVID-19 has had on our Society?
 Im glad you asked!
 One way is to compare the total deaths in 2020 to previous year death counts.
 This metric is called ***excess deaths***.

-A recent [CDC study](https://www.cdc.gov/mmwr/volumes/69/wr/mm6942e2.htm) found excess deaths in 2020 to be estimated at around 299 thousand.
-If we subtract the studies claimed COVID-19 death count (213 thousand), we get around 86 thousand excess deaths that were not directly linked to COVID-19.
+A recent [CDC study](https://www.cdc.gov/mmwr/volumes/69/wr/mm6942e2.htm) found excess deaths in 2020 to be estimated at around 299,000.
+If we subtract the studies claimed COVID-19 death count (213,000), we get around 86,000 excess deaths that were not directly linked to COVID-19.

-You read that correctly. ***That's 86,000 excess deaths this year, not directly tied to COVID-19!*** Sure, some of these deaths could be mis-reported COVID-19 cases, but how many?
-I'd say maybe thousands of mis-reported COVID-19 deaths as an upper bound. ***1 or 2 thousand is nowhere near 86 thousand***.
+You read that correctly. ***That's 86,000 excess deaths this year, not directly tied to COVID-19***.
+Sure, some of these deaths could be mis-reported COVID-19 cases, but how many?
+I'd say maybe thousands of mis-reported COVID-19 deaths as an upper bound. ***1,000 or 2,000 is nowhere near 86,000***.
 Those numbers aren't even in the same ballpark.

 Excess deaths includes all externalities brought on by 2020.
 So yes, this includes shelter-in-place ordinances, travel restrictions and essential-only-work orders as a conglomeration of factors that may have contributed to this large number of excess deaths.

-To understand the root causes of the excess deaths, it would be nice to see it's relationship with age.
+To understand the root causes of the excess deaths, it would be helpful to see it's relationship with age.
 I decided to look into the CDC's [Weekly Deaths By Jurisdiction and age group](https://data.cdc.gov/NCHS/Weekly-counts-of-deaths-by-jurisdiction-and-age-gr/y5bj-9g5w) dataset.
 In order to find the average death counts by age, I took the average death counts of the past 4 years (2015 - 2019) per age group.
 This was then subtracted from the death counts by age group in 2020 to get a solid estimate of excess deaths<sup>5</sup>.

 Here's what the relationship between age group and excess deaths looks like:
 ```chart